gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 -------------------------------------------------

 Previously_ we discussed the concept of effective realizations and logic tree reduction.
-All we said was correct for the case of classical calculations.
+All we said was correct and complete for the case of classical calculations.
 However, in the case of event based calculations there is an additional complication: